awsdocs/aws-cdk-guide/v2/stack_how_to_create_multiple_stacks.md

 ------

-## Add optional parameter<a name="cdk-how-to-create-multiple-stacks-extend-stackprops"></a>
+## Add an optional parameter<a name="cdk-how-to-create-multiple-stacks-extend-stackprops"></a>

 The `props` argument of the `Stack` constructor fulfills the interface `StackProps`\.
 In this example, we want the stack to accept an additional property to tell us whether to encrypt the Amazon S3 bucket\.
-We should create an interface or class that includes the property\.
-This allows the compiler to make sure that the property has a Boolean value and enables autocompletion for it in your IDE\.
+To do this, we create an interface or class that includes the property\.
+This allows the compiler to make sure that the property has a Boolean value and enables auto\-completion for it in your IDE\.

-So open the indicated source file in your IDE or editor and add the new interface, class, or argument\.
-The code should look like this after the changes\.
-The lines we added are shown in bold\.
+We open our *stack file* in our IDE or editor and add the new interface, class, or argument\.
+New lines are highlighted in bold:

 ------
 #### [ TypeScript ]